Jesus College currently offers one annual essay prize to potential students.

 These prizes can be shared, at the discretion of the Law Fellows.

-Up to five candidates may also receive an Honourable Mention certificate and be invited to the prize ceremony at Jesus College.
+Up to ten candidates may also receive an Honourable Mention certificate and be invited to the prize ceremony at Jesus College.

 Candidates may discuss the subject matter of the essay with other students and teachers at their school; however, the formulation of the argument and the writing of the essay must be the work of the student alone.

-Deadline: 26 April 2017.
+The deadline for entries is Friday 30 April 2021.
 Late entries will not be considered.